ktaki8/ktaki8/README.md

 # 🌟 Welcome to Khadija's Cybersecurity & Policy Hub! 👋

 Hi there!
-I'm **Khadija**, a cybersecurity researcher and policy strategist specializing in **Cloud Security, Cyber Threat Intelligence, AI Governance, and Risk Management**.
+I'm **Khadija**, a cybersecurity graduate student and policy strategist specializing in ** Cyber Threat Intelligence, AI Governance, and Risk Management**.
 This space is where I showcase my research, share projects, and contribute to the cybersecurity community.

-Whether you're here to explore my research on cloud AI security, dive into threat intelligence frameworks, or learn about the intersection of cybersecurity and policy — I hope you find value and inspiration.
+Whether you're here to explore my research on cloud AI security, dive into threat intelligence frameworks, or learn about the intersection of cybersecurity and policy, I hope you find value and inspiration.
 Let's connect and grow together in building a safer digital world!

 ---